MicrosoftDocs/sql-docs/docs/big-data-cluster/cluster-logging-kibana.md

 # BDC logs stored in Elastic Search

 BDC related logs stored in Elastic Search includes the standard output and error logs of all BDC services, e.g. SQL Server, Spark, HDFS and platform services.

+Those logs can be searched by components From Kibana Dashboard, for instance, you can use filters such as 'kubernetes_container_name', 'kubernetes_pod_name', 'log_filename' and 'service_name' to help you quickly virtualise all the logs such as logs from BDC controller, from SQL Server or any logs from different pods, services and more.

+Specifically for the controller log including the cluster events ...

 ## Prerequisites